justingreerbbi/Scanner-Monitor/README.md

 ## Requirements
 For running Python versions, it is best top setup a virtual interpreter so you don't muddy your core Python libraries up.

-- Python 3.13.0 Works for the listener and Google translate.
+- Recommended Python Version: **3.11.9**

-- Python 3.11.9 is required to to run the openai-whisper code and listener.
+If you are not using transcribe features, the latest python version should work.
+If you are using OpenAI Whisper Transcribe, python version 3.11.9 is required due to the compatibility of Whisper and Python currently.

 ## Installation
 The script does depend on **FFMPEG** to be installed.
 Be sure this is installed.